 “No elections,” says James, then pauses, listening.
-He searches the distance.
-“Look.
+Together they search the distance.
+Then James tips his chin towards the road: “Look.
 There’s the bus.
 I see the dust.
 The tourists … I told you they’d come.
 Huh.”

 Chipepo looks.
-He watches the faint thread of dust gather and grow.
-It fluffs at its edges, drifts to either side, then curls upwards, pluming behind the glint of metal that becomes a bus.
-It rattles closer shimmering in the still heat.
-Chipepo can see the driver at the wheel, forcing the bus to the centre of the corrugated road.
+He watches the faint thread gather and grow.
+It fluffs at its edges, drifts to either side, then curls upwards.
+It plumes behind the glint of metal that becomes the bus, that rattles closer, that shimmers in the heat.
+The driver bounces from side to side as he holds the bus to the centre of the corrugated road.

 “They’re going to stop.”
-Chipepo’s smile is as wide as the Zambezi.
+Chipepo’s smile is wide.
 “Today they’ll come to see our baobab.
 We may be lucky.”

 James is on his feet.
 He moves towards the bus as it chokes to a halt on the far side of the road.

 Chipepo doesn’t move.
-He watches the guide descend first with the foreigners clustered behind, chattering like guineafowl.
-The group approach.
+He watches the guide descend, followed by his flock of foreigners.
+They chatter like guineafowl, then come closer.
 All eyes are on the baobab.

-“Old man?”
+“Hello.”
 Chipepo jumps.
-The voice seems to come from the baobab itself.
-“Do you have anything to sell?”
+The voice comes from the baobab itself: “Do you have anything to sell?”

-“Do you have anything for sale old man?” she repeats softly.
-Chipepo backs away, staring at the woman.
+“Do you have anything for sale?” she repeats softly.
+Chipepo backs away, startled by the woman.

-Chipepo clears his throat.
-His hand grips tight on the box.
+Chipepo clears his throat, then picks up the box.

 “May I see it?”
 Chipepo lowers his eyes.
-He breathes deeply, forcing his fingers to loosen their grip.
-He raises the smooth cup of the box slowly towards her.
+He forces his fingers to loosen their grip, then he raises the smooth hollow towards her.

-She draws closer, circling the box slowly, delicately.
-At first she does not touch it but then asks if she may hold it.
+She draws closer, then asks if she may hold the box.

 “I like it,” she says slowly.
 “How much?”

-Chipepo watches the glossy-skinned woman ease the box open once more.
+He listens as the woman eases the box open once more.
 She begins to talk again.

-The suck of air whistles through Chipepo’s teeth … “my ancestors are your ancestors”.
-Chipepo understands.
+Chipepo nods … now he understands.
 His mind maps the woman, watches her calm, her belonging.
-Finally, he nods slowly.
 She’s one of his people.
-He’d known that, but not known, from the moment she spoke.
+He’d known that … and not known … from the moment she spoke.

-He feels sure that the baobab’s sun is in her blood but not the sickness that’s in the people.
-He feels hope wash through him.
-She lives on another river and her river will carry his people on.
+He sees the baobab’s sun in her blood but not the sickness that’s in his people.

 The woman hands Chipepo a crisp new note.
 He takes it carefully.

 The woman walks back towards the bus.
-Chipepo goes to stand beside James.
-Together they watch the tourist group take their leave of the baobab.
-They board the bus and the woman waves as the engine clanks, then roars alive in a haze of exhaust fumes.
+Chipepo watches as she and the others take their leave of the baobab.
+The woman waves as they board the bus.

-The two men are side by side as the bus pulls away.
-Soon it is a distant cloud of dust with the bright flash of its roof the last to disappear from sight.
-Then silence.
+The engine roars its life then pulls away.
+Soon it is a distant cloud of dust with just a bright flash for its roof.
 Both men know it might be many days, months even, before the tourists came again.